 The crowdsourcing model is one of the most popular forms of open innovation.
 Companies use crowdsourcing to tap into the knowledge and expertise of individuals outside of their organization.
 They create online communities or open calls where experts share ideas and collaborate together to develop solutions.

-Organizations pick the crowdsourcing model in several cases.
-When their defined problem needs to be solved in a different domain, for example, the use of technology on a solution by an FMCG company.
-Companies run innovation hackathons in such cases.
+Organizations usually pick the crowdsourcing model when their defined problem needs to be solved in a different domain.
+For example, the use of technology in a solution by an FMCG company, in this case, the company can run an innovation hackathon targeting tech startups.

-Another example is idea competitions, where innovators from different backgrounds are invited to work either in teams or individually to come up with an idea or design a solution for a certain challenge.
+Another example is idea competitions, where innovators from different backgrounds are invited to come up with an idea or design a solution using their own perceptive for a certain challenge.

 The Collaborative Model.

 The collaborative model is one of the oldest forms of open innovation.
 It involves companies partnering with other organizations to develop new products and services.
-This type of collaboration typically occurs when two or more companies work together to solve a problem.
+This type of collaboration typically occurs when two or more organizations work together to solve a common problem.

 Samsung, for example, has a 4-dimensional approach to open innovation: partnerships, ventures, accelerators, or acquisitions.
-This means that they can fund a solution by a startup or even acquire it so that they benefit from their fresh ideas and innovative products, adding them to Samsung’s offering or integrating them to existing products.
+This approach allows Samsung to fund or even acquire a startup’s solution adding it to Samsung’s offering or integrating it into an existing product.

 The Hybrid Model.

-The hybrid model uses more than one approach, it could start big, with a broad crowd/partners, to come up with ideas -remember, great ideas can come from anywhere- then narrowing down the scope to develop and refine the most promising solutions.
+The hybrid model uses more than one approach; it could start broad, with a diverse crowd coming up with ideas, then narrow down the scope to develop and refine the most promising ones.

-It can be the opposite, doing some R&D with one partner, refining the problem statement, and clearly defining the area of development that needs working on, then going to the relevant domain and starting brainstorming solutions.
+And the opposite is true, doing some R&D with one partner, refining the problem statement, and clearly defining the area of improvement.
+Then go to the relevant domain and brainstorm solutions with a broader network of collaborators.

 The hybrid model is mainly a loop of opening up (crowdsourcing), then narrowing down (partnering), as known as the Explore exploit approach.

 As you may have noticed, the explore part of the strategy is where open innovation comes into play.
-In order to keep up with market trends and emerging technologies, companies need to explore new business opportunities, new value propositions, or even re-visit.
-Open innovation accelerates the discovery, creation, and validation of new products and ideas.
-How?
-Through coming up with many solutions by engaging stakeholders that would benefit from solving this problem.
+Open innovation accelerates discovering, creating, and validating new products and ideas.

-To start on the right foot, you should choose your partners wisely.
-Your partners could be innovation consultancies that will connect you to potential innovators, or you can directly organize an open innovation program calling individual innovators, startups, or even students to take part in solving your problem.
+To start on the right foot, carefully prepare a list of your target partners who share your vision, and choose between them wisely.
+Your partners could be innovation consultancies that will connect you to potential innovators, or they can be startups, experts, or even universities where students can take part in solving your problem.

-Also, you should involve people or teams within your organization in a way or another, this could be by opening a track for employees to participate, or by having relevant teams act as the project owners for implementing solutions.
+Open innovation doesn’t mean your team shouldn’t be involved.
+Collaboration is at the heart of open innovation, which means that you should involve people within your organization at a certain point.
+This could be by opening a track for employees to participate or by having relevant teams act as the project owners for implementing solutions.
 This is a brilliant exercise to grow collaborative skills inside your organization.

 5. Start your pilot project.

-A successful pilot does not necessarily mean solving the problem as you expected.
-The pilot’s objective should instead be to focus on testing every component of your strategy so you can draw conclusions, generate insights.
-Eventually breaking your pilot project into pieces, where you can identify what worked and what still needs improvement, then go back to the pilot team and enhance those pieces.
+The bottom line, the pilot’s objective should be testing every component of your open innovation strategy so you can draw conclusions and generate insights.
+By breaking your pilot project into pieces, you can identify what worked and what still needs improvement, so you can eventually perfect your open innovation strategy.
+And once you do, all your investments should start paying off and have a higher ROI.

 Finally, build a strong community of people who can collaborate to work on each other’s ideas.
-Educate them on how they can develop ideas, turn them into viable products, and use design thinking to make those ideas work.
-Also, think of the incentives you can give to those people.
+Educate them on developing ideas, turning them into viable products, and using design thinking to make those ideas work.
+This is also one long-term investment for your open innovation strategy.

-In conclusion, an open innovation strategy that works, is a result of your understanding of your challenges inside out, and having the right collaborators on your radar, and finally, having the right framework to make this work effectively for the highest ROI for your organization.
+In conclusion, an open innovation strategy that works is a result of your understanding of your challenges inside out, putting the right collaborators on your radar, and finally, developing the right framework to make all this work effectively.

 Our team of experienced open innovation specialists would love to help you put together your winning open innovation strategy.
-Book your free consultation session and let the innovation begins!
+Book your free consultation session and let’s begin the open innovation work!